jazzband/pip-tools/README.md

 `setup.py`, or `requirements.in`.

-Run it with `pip-compile` or `python -m piptools compile` (or `pipx run --spec pip-tools pip-compile` if you have [configured](#configuration) `pip-tools` appropriately).
+Run it with `pip-compile` or `python -m piptools compile` (or `pipx run --spec pip-tools pip-compile` if `pipx` was installed with the appropriate Python version).
 If you use multiple Python versions, you can also run `py -X.Y -m piptools compile` on Windows and `pythonX.Y -m piptools compile` on other systems.

 `pip-compile` should be run from the same virtual environment as your project so conditional dependencies that require a specific Python version,